Bread Dad

 • After 10 minutes, remove the banana bread from the bread pan.
 Place the banana bread on a cooling rack in order to completely cool.
 This cool down may take 1-2 hours.
 Gently slide a silicon spatula between the banana bread and the bread pan walls if the banana bread is stuck in the pan.

-If you liked this recipe, please leave a comment below and give us a 5 star rating.
-It is always fantastic to hear from someone who has enjoyed our recipes!
+If you liked this recipe, please leave a comment & 5 star rating.
 Jump to comment section

 Key Ingredients – Chopped Walnuts & Ripe Bananas